 Since 1998 George has been a member of the Rotary Club of West Raleigh serving as its president during 2018-2019.

 George was married to Claudia (Cochrane) Wilson for 52 ½ years – they have three children, five grandchildren, and two great-grandchildren.

-- Potato production on wide beds: Impact on yield and selected soil physical characteristics, American Journal of Potato Research (1999)
+- Potato production on wide beds: Impact on held and selected soil physical characteristics , AMERICAN JOURNAL OF POTATO RESEARCH (1999)